 Can I adopt from out of state?

 We do not ship dogs to other states, cities, or countries.
 We are a Los Angeles based rescue, if you would like to adopt you would need to be able to come to the Los Angeles area to get your dog.
-Additionally, we cover spay and neuter for all our dogs.
-You will need to return for spay and neuter to our local vet.
+Additionally, you will have to cover the cost of spay and neuter at your local vet.

 I haven’t heard back from my email or application.
 Will I hear back from you?

 We work 24/7 to rescue and care for all our dogs.
-A typical day in rescue consists of being on our feet helping with transports, bottle or tube feeding puppies, coordinating with fosters and finalizing adoptions, and working on medical needs for 180 dogs at a time in our care.
+A typical day in rescue consists of being on our feet helping with transports, bottle or tube feeding puppies, coordinating with fosters and finalizing adoptions, and working on medical needs for the 100+ dogs at a time in our care.
 With everything going on, unfortunately, we cannot answer every email, DM or application that gets submitted to us.
 Since we are a non-profit rescue, our focus is taking care of every dog and saving as many as we can.
-With this priority and the recent influx of applications, we cannot respond to every person.
-If you are approved for a dog, we will respond within 2-3 weeks from the day that we put the dog up for adoption on our Instagram page.
+If you are approved for a dog, we will respond within one week from the day that we put the dog up for adoption on our Instagram page.
 We will update the adoption post and adoptable dogs highlight on our instagram with the dogs’ adoption status.